Battle of Koregaon: Films

 The Battle of Bhima Koregaon: An Unending Journey is a 2017 documentary by Indian filmmaker Somnath Waghmare.
 It explored the role of 500 Mahar soldiers in Battle of Koregaon on 1 January 1818 against the Peshwa dynasty.

 The Battle of Bhima Koregaon is an upcoming Indian Hindi-language period war drama film directed and produced by Ramesh Thete under his banner Ramesh Thete Films.
-The film stars Arjun Rampal as a Mahar warrior, and Digangana Suryavanshi.
+The film stars Arjun Rampal as the Mahar warrior Sidhnak, and Digangana Suryavanshi.